leios/scripts/Upcoming/raytracing.md

 It's not much to look at now, but don't worry...
 It gets better.

 Now that we have light propagation out of the way, we need to implement the concept of a mirror (show slide with 1 crossed out).
 **I'll be honest, most people probably have an intuitive grasp for what mirros do.
-Light comes from some source, hits the mirror, and then is reflected right into the lens of the camera."
+Light comes from some source, hits the mirror, and then is reflected right into the lens of the camera.**

-If we were to animate this, we would see light hitting the mirror and then bouncing of like so.
+If we draw this, we would see light hitting the mirror and then bouncing of like so.
-Of course, to put this into code, we need a more mathematical definition, so let's draw a line down the center.
+Of course, to put this into code, we need a more rigorous definition, so let's draw a line down the center.

-Let's constrain our mirror to be lying horizontally on a table.
+Also, let's constrain our mirror to be lying horizontally on a table.
 No matter what ray of light we send onto the mirror, the reflected ray will be moving at the same speed in the x direction, but the opposite speed in the y.

 If the mirror is hung on a wall, the opposite is true.
 The ray will move the same speed in y, but the opposite speed in x.

-in both cases, we see that the angle of reflection is always the same angle as it hit the mirror with.
+In both cases, we see that the angle of reflection is always the same angle as it hit the mirror with.
 This means as long as we can find that angle, we should be able to find the new, reflected direction, by first finding the component of the velocity we want to flip (cos(theta)*v), and then subtracting it twice to the appropriate direction (v.y -= 2cos(theta)*v).
-Note here that the projected vector is pointing perpendicularly outward from the mirror on the line we drew before.
+Note here that this argument relies a bit on the projected vector pointing perpendicularly outward from the mirror.
-This is why that vector is particularly important and given a special name: the normal.
+This is why that vector is important and given a special name: the normal.

 Ok.
 It's kinda a weird honor to be called the normal, but it does hold particular importance.
 Any time we talk about a normal vector, it is simply a vector pointing directly outward from a surface.